23 Most Beautiful Places in the Dolomites: Including a Map!

 Where to park: at B&B Passo Tre Croci

-The lake, though?
+The lake itself?
 The milky blue color is spectacular, with the Dolomites all around it.

 7. View of the Santa Magdalena church and Puez-Odle